zhongbin1/Generalized-Pooling/README.md

 **mask**: The calculation of attention weights should mask the padding tokens.

-**num_classes**: Specificily, we choose the Natural Language Inference(NLI) as the downstream task with the number of label classes as 2.
+**num_classes**: Specifically, we choose the Natural Language Inference(NLI) as the downstream task with the number of label classes as 2.
 Of cause, you can change it to satisfy your own data and task.

 **penalty_type**: Author proposed three types of penalization terms, i.e. Parameter Matrices, Attention Matrices and Sentence Embeddings.
 We choose the first type in our implementation.